 timber for construction is not overabundant in the Danish forests.
 In Holstein there is more, and the locals use it a little for building commercial ships, and the rest is felled and bought by the Dutch.
-However, the timber that H. M. uses for his Royal Fleet is brought form Pomerania; except for pine boards and some masts, which he brings from Norway, and the largest ones from Riga.
+However, the timber that H. M. uses for his Royal Fleet is brought from Pomerania; except for pine boards and some masts, which he brings from Norway, and the largest ones from Riga.